xiaoxiae/slama.dev/_posts/2023-07-12-opengl-and-interactivity.md

 ### More examples!
 Here are some more examples of what you can do with OpenGL, mostly to inspire rather then document (since you'll have to do quite a bit of digging through the source code regardless).

+_This section is ever-expanding and will contain more examples as I experiment with OpenGL!_

 ```py
 from manim import *
 from manim.opengl import *